Jonesyboy07/AI-Twitch-Summariser/README.md

 ## Usage

-You are allowed to:
+You are allowed to Edit, Modify & Adjust my code.

-> Edit
-> Modify
-> Adjust

-my code.
 I ask upon using it, any large things you change can be fed back so I can update if I feel its a larger want/need.
 If possible, creditation is always appreciated!

 ## Setup